infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/India- Service Providers to CCIs/Physical Health Handbook, Rainbow Homes.md

 - Ensure that TB is either diagnosed or ruled out by doctor
 - TB medicines will continue for at least six months
 - if if the child is in home with health workers - to ensure that medicine is being taken consistently
-- If child has to go home, train the child to take medicines, provide sufficient amount of medicines to cover the entire duration of the child&#39;s stay
+- If child has to go home, train the child to take medicines, provide sufficient amount of medicines to cover the entire duration of the child's stay
 - provide extra nutrition in the form of egg and milk if necessary specific danger signs when the child does not get better after 23 weeks or if there is difficulty in breathing at any stage or if there is jaundice
 - Prevention-Taking the BCG vaccine in early childhood prevents some form of TB overcrowding and malnutrition - create conditions for TB
 - the best way to prevent by identifying persons with illness and getting completed